albirrkarim/react-speech-highlight-demo/README.md

 **What you got**

 - [The demo website (Next js based)](https://github.com/Web-XR-AI-lab/demo-website-gpt-web-guide)
-- All the private repo [React Speech Highlight](#the-web-version-react-and-vanilla-js)
+- All the private repo web version of [React Speech Highlight](#the-web-version-react-and-vanilla-js)

 <br/>